 The buyer’s conveyancer or solicitor will also help coordinate a good time for settlement on the allotted day.
 The conveyancer will contact your bank to make sure that your funds are in place to pay the vendor, booking settlement and providing the bank with any necessary cheque details.
 If you are holding the funds yourself, you need to bring these to the conveyancer at least 24 hours before the settlement date to ensure that there is enough time.
 The conveyancer will then contact the seller’s real estate agent and direct them to give you the keys and they’ll tell you when the home is ready.

 All of these tasks can be complicated for buyers and sellers to complete on their own.
 By using a conveyancer or conveyancing solicitor, the process can be streamlined.
-Compare real estate agents’ fees and services upfront at LocalAgentFinder, to find the right agent with professional connections to conveyancers and solicitors in your local area.
+Compare real estate agents’ fees and services upfront at LocalAgentFinder to find the right agent, and contact LAF Conveyancing to take care of your conveyancing needs.